ExCiteS/communitymaps-help/_en/data-privacy-statement.md

 ## How to contact us
 If you want to request information about our privacy policy you can email us or write to:
-Mapping for Change CIC
+Mapping for Change CIC.
+Mildmay Community Centre.
+Woodville Road.
+London.
-Mildmay Community Centre
-Woodville Road
-London
 N16 8NA

 ## Mapping for Change CIC retention periods